habib256/thymioHTTP/README.md

 Run `npm i` in the cloned directory to install the required dependencies.

-### Launch the web app
+### Launch the web app and rhe server

-Run `npm run browser`, then open `dist/index.html` in your browser.
+Run `npm run all`, then open `http://127.0.0.1:3000/` in your browser.
-The web-based version outputs in the browser's console.
+The web-based version outputs in the browser's console so hit Shift+Control+K to see the thymio api in action

+Try `http://127.0.0.1:3000/node/` to see the thymio update data flow in json.

 ## Launch the Node-based application